Hosting earnings

 Two things worth knowing:

 - You pay the gas.
-Withdrawing is a transaction you sign from your wallet, so you cover the Base network fee for it.
-(Settlement gas, while hands are running, is on Stacked.)
+Gas is the small network fee for an on-chain action.
+Withdrawing is a transaction you sign from your wallet, so you cover the gas for it on Base.
+(Gas while hands are settling is on Stacked — you never pay to settle a hand.)

 - The balance keeps growing while you wait.
 Withdrawing doesn't pause anything.
 If hands are still settling at the table, your balance restarts climbing the moment after you withdraw.